dancazarin/brisk/README.md

 ### Example Projects

 The `examples` directory contains projects that showcase how to use the Brisk library.

 For a minimal example, check out the [brisk-helloworld](https://github.com/brisklib/brisk-helloworld) repository.

 ### Development 💻

 Brisk is in active development, and we welcome contributions and feedback from the community to improve and expand the toolkit.

 The `main` branch contains the latest features and generally passes all built-in tests ✅.
+Other branches are reserved for feature development and may be force-pushed.

 ### License 📜

 Brisk is licensed under the **GPL v2.0** or later.
 However, for those who wish to use Brisk in proprietary or closed-source applications, a **commercial license** is also available.
 For more details on commercial licensing, please contact us at [brisk@brisklib.com](mailto:brisk@brisklib.com).